 Are house prices going down?

 Home affordability also plays a role.
-Even if buyers are willing to give up those low mortgage rates to buy a new home, rising home prices and high mortgage rates can make that decision costly.
+Even if buyers are willing to give up those low mortgage rates to buy a new home, high home prices and high mortgage rates can make that decision costly.

 Dig deeper: Which is more important, a low interest rate or house price?